01 of 08

 Knowing how to make jump rings is a very handy technique to know when you make jewelry—no matter what type of jewelry you intend to make knowing how to make a jump ring can be a lifesaver.
 There are a couple of different ways to approach create jump rings.
 The first is the "proper" way that you are shown if you ever have the opportunity to take a silversmithing class.
 The second is the "I’m too lazy to dig around for my saw and need a jump ring right now," quickie kind of way.Continue to 2 of 8 below.

 Here are the supplies and equipment you will need:

 The size of wire or dowel depends on the size jump rings you want.
 The larger the dowel, the larger the jump ring.
-For this project, I’m using 20 gauge silver wire because that’s what I have around.
-You can, however, use just about any gauge.Continue to 3 of 8 below.
+This project uses 20 gauge silver wire and you can use whatever you have around.
+You can use just about any gauge.Continue to 3 of 8 below.

 03 of 08

 First, with your thumb, hold the end of the wire up against the dowel rod so that the end is flush with the dowel rod.
 Wrap the wire around the dowel rod over and over.

 Other than the first and last wrap, each wrap around the dowel rod will equate to one jump ring.
 The number of rings you need will determine the number of times you need to wrap the wire.
 Even if you only use a few jump rings for the current project, it may make sense to make several extras so that you have some ready to go for the next project you tackle.Continue to 4 of 8 below.